Xilinx/vck190-base-trd/docs/source/intro.rst

 - Only Platform 1 has the ability to capture HDR frames.

 - 4k HDR video in platform 1 has a max framerate of 30fps, limited by the sensor.

+**High Dynamic Range Display (HDR10)**

+The dynamic range of a display refers to its luminance, the maximum and minimum amount of light the display is capable of producing.
+High dynamic range(HDR) is the capability to represent a large luminance variation in the video signal, i.e., from very dark values (0.00005 cd/m2) to very bright values (greater  than 1000 cd/m2).
+HDR creates brighter whites, darker blacks, and brighter colors that better match images we see in the real world.
+HDR10 uses ST2084 EOTF, a single content layer with static metadata, this static metadata information is supported in the underlying infrastructure of the platform 3 TRD *vck190_hdmiRx_hdmiTx* mentioned above, where both source and sink elements are HDR10 capable (HDMI-RX and HDMI-TX).

 Design Files
 ---------------------